csh970605/csh970605.github.io/_posts/2023-04-27-Policy_Gradient.md

 </center>
 <br><br>

-The return of policy gradient affects the reward of [bellman equation](https://csh970605.github.io/posts/Bellman_Equation/).<br>
+The return of the policy gradient affects the reward in the [Bellman Equation](https://csh970605.github.io/posts/Bellman_Equation/).<br>
-The return of policy graddient is:
+The return of the policy graddient is:

 <center>